gnois/luaty/README.md

 Differences from Lua
 ---

-Most syntaxes of Lua are kept, so that if you know Lua, you already knew most of Luaty.
+Aside from being indent based, most syntaxes of Lua are kept, so that if you know Lua, you already knew most of Luaty.

 Here goes the differences: